-Information to be submitted online for entries in these categories for the 2018 ABAs will include
+Submission requirements for these categories have been modified for 2019.
+Information to be submitted online for entries in these categories for the 2019 ABAs will include

 b.
 In bullet-list form, a brief summary (up to 150 words) of up to ten (10) of the chief accomplishments of the nominee since January 1 2017.
 In the communications campaign categories, this will be a list of the chief features and results of this nominated PR program

 c.
 Optional (but highly recommended), a collection of supporting files, works samples, and web addresses that you may upload to our server to support your entry and provide more background information to the judges

 C01.
 Public Relations Agency of the Year

 C02.
 Communications Department of the Year

 C04.
 Communications, Investor Relations, or PR Executive of the Year

 C05.
 Communications Professional of the Year: for non-executive communications, PR, and IR professionals.
 There is no entry fee for this category.

 C06.
 PR Innovation of the Year: this category will recognize singular innovations in communications practice, research, technology, or management since the beginning of 2018.

 C07.
 Arts & Entertainment: campaigns/programs undertaken to promote or raise awareness of an artistic or entertainment endeavor, event, or program.